josefalanga/blog-thergic/source/en/selfhost/caddy-fail2ban/index.md

 If you are looking for a guide on how to configure [caddy-fail2ban module](https://github.com/Javex/caddy-fail2ban), you are in the wrong place.
 This approach uses no extra modules, and requires both fail2ban and caddy to be installed on your host (no docker/container).
 You can use docker for everything else.

-This doesn't mean you cannot use containers for this at all (_you will notice using volumes smartly can totally allow this workflow_), but I'm choosing this setup because is more straightforward for newcomers, as we won't delve in docker details.
+This doesn't mean you cannot use containers for this at all (_you will notice using volumes smartly can totally allow this workflow_), but I'm choosing this setup because it is more straightforward for newcomers, as we won't delve in docker details.

 That said, let's start dissecting this.

 ## What's Caddy

-Well, I probably can't make justice to the absolute beast Caddy is, but you can go check their [Website](https://caddyserver.com/) and their [Docs](https://caddyserver.com/docs/).
+Well, can't do justice to the absolute beast Caddy is, but you can go check their [Website](https://caddyserver.com/) and their [Docs](https://caddyserver.com/docs/).
 In short, I'm using Caddy as a reverse proxy and access point for all my self-hosted services.
-Caddy manages redirecting stuff to the appropiate containers, depending on what domain is the request entering from.
+Caddy manages redirecting stuff to the appropiate containers, depending on what domain the request is entering from.
 This means that I can set `something.thergic.ar` regular `80` port to be forwarded to some internal docker port.
-I also magically manages SSL certificates through [Let's Encrypt](https://letsencrypt.org/), so it also redirects stuff through `443`, no extra setup needed.
+It also magically manages SSL certificates through [Let's Encrypt](https://letsencrypt.org/), so it also redirects stuff through `443`, no extra setup needed.
 It's not that `certbot` is hard to use, but Caddy makes the whole thing trivial.
-It can also be configured to create wildcard certificates.
+It can also be set up to create wildcard certificates.
 It can do way more than that, and I'll probably expand on this later, but that's what I've got so far.

 ## What's Fail2Ban